marcello505/publicnotes/PROGRAMS.md

 was lost forever.\
 [Chocolatey](https://chocolatey.org/) (Windows) - Package manager for
 windows.
 Install, update and manage your applications the same way you would on Linux.
-Haven't tried it out yet myself but looks pretty damn promising.\
+Haven't tried it out yet myself but looks fairly promising.\
 [DBAN (Darik's Boot and Nuke)](https://dban.org/) - Even if you delete everything off a drive, some stuff can still be recovered using disk